Ancient Craftsmen

 The famous Tokyo Giants provide a fascinating spectacle of how the baseball-crazy the Japanese are, where games are taken to another level beyond what has even been seen in the U.S., with beating drums, flags, and chanting fans, it is a spectacle not to miss.
 Games are played at the famed Tokyo Dome from late February through September.
 If the Giants are not playing during your visit, then the Seibu Lions or Swallows are also another option for taking in a game.

 There are few experiences more quintessentially Japanese than staying at a traditional ryokan.
-Ryokans, or guest houses, are from ancient times yet still popular with Japanese today and range from simple properties are some of the most famous and luxurious accommodation in Japan, such as the renowned ryokans Tawaraya in Kyoto and Gora Kadan in Hakone.
+Ryokan, or guest houses, are from ancient times yet still popular with Japanese today and range from simple properties are some of the most famous and luxurious accommodation in Japan, such as the renowned ryokan Tawaraya in Kyoto and Gora Kadan in Hakone.

 Constructed using traditional Japanese methods in a minimalist style featuring tatami mat flooring, plain sliding doors made from rice paper, and of course, futon bedding, gardens, and onsen (warm spring baths).
 Breakfast and multi-course kaiseki dinner are served by custom.
 Some ryokan also offer Western style beds for those with mobility issues or simply prefer an elevated mattress.

-While Japanese typically escape the cities to relax in remote ryokans located in the countryside, there are also ryokans in cities, including Tokyo and Kyoto.
+While Japanese typically escape the cities to relax in remote ryokan located in the countryside, there are also ryokan in cities, including Tokyo and Kyoto.
 Some of our travelers enjoy mixing both ryokan and modern properties, even within the same destination, to experience both.
 Ask us for recommendations.

 In Japan, the tea ceremony is a composite art where the sense of beauty, space, etiquette, and the spirit of hospitality coalesce and is based on four principles of harmony, respect, purity and tranquility.
 Experience the sublime “Way of Tea” during a private traditional tea ceremony lead by a tea master in a traditional machiya (wooden townhouse) we will arrange during your stay in Kyoto.
 This tranquil ancient ritual is deeply rooted in history and rich with symbolism—one of the most insightful and pleasant experiences you can have during your travel in Japan.